SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find additional hills around SF with the best views

-At this free museum, you can read more about the original cable car lines, how the 1906 Earthquake and Fire severely damaged the lines and the fight to save the lines currently in use.
+At this free museum, you can read more about the original cable car lines, how the 1906 Earthquake and Fire severely damaged the lines, and the fight to save the lines currently in use.
 In the basement, you can also step inside a replica of a cable car to take a closer look.

 A visit to this museum takes about an hour.
 Click here for more details on what it's like to visit.

 Now that you know more about them, it's time to jump aboard a cable car for a ride to Lombard Street.
-You can pick up the Powell-Hyde Cable Car right outside the museum.
-Make sure you confirm you are on the right cable car as the Powell-Mason line also picks up here.
+You can it pick up right outside the museum.

 Watch the cars make their way down the hill, admire the beautiful flowers and walk down the steps for the perfect view from below.
-It's a quick visit and a must see during your visit to San Francisco.
+It's a quick visit and a must-see during your visit to San Francisco.

 Click here for even more details for your visit.